 Resources and Libraries

 POLIS uses Moodle for Part II students.
 It allows for a range of online tools to support teaching as well as a place for lecture resources to be accessed.
 Please check that you have access to all your specific sites.
-If you need any assistance please contact the Undergraduate Secretary on ugadmin@polis.cam.ac.uk.
+If you need any assistance please contact the Undergraduate Administrator on ugradadmin@polis.cam.ac.uk.

 The Seeley Library is yearly updated to hold reading material relating to all Politics and International Relations papers.